 “Not interested.
 I don’t want anything to do with politics.
 I’ll vote and whatnot, but other than that, I like to avoid it as much as possible.
 It’s all corruption and bribery and all the same damn families competing against one another.”

-“We’re not corrupted,” Abigail argued.
+“We’re not corrupted,” Casey argued.

-“No, we’re just screwed up.
+“Yes, we are.
+We’re also screwed up.
 Mostly because of me.”

-“You can change that you know.”
+“You can change that, you know.”

 “They compliment you!”
-Abigail argued.
+Casey argued.

 I snorted.
 “Sarcastically, yes.
 Like when I get up before eight or when I show up without a hangover to an event.
 Those are really nice compliments.”

-“My answer’s no. Thank you for the invitation though.”
+“My answer’s no. Thank you for the invitation, though.”